 For seniors who struggle with following the lifestyle changes needed to remain healthy with diabetes, seeking the motivation and support of a close friend or family member can help.
 Hearts at Home’s Kansas City home care professionals can also provide the encouragement needed to keep up with healthy choices by planning and preparing delicious meals that are in line with a prescribed diet, transporting seniors to exercise classes and programs, providing companionship to keep spirits lifted, and more.

+When it comes to quality care for Alzheimer’s, Kansas City families have an excellent partner in Hearts at Home.
 Contact us any time at 913-440-4209 to learn how our expert senior care team can help improve quality of life for older adults struggling with chronic diseases like diabetes and Alzheimer’s disease, or any other condition of aging, with our personalized in-home care services for seniors.